Skip to content

 Storage Architecture

-mosaicod uses a database to perform fast queries on metadata, manage system state such as sequence and topic definitions, and handle the event queue for processing asynchronous tasks like background data processing or notifications.
+mosaicod uses an RDBMS to perform fast queries on metadata, manage system state such as sequence and topic definitions, and handle the event queue for processing asynchronous tasks like background data processing or notifications.
 An object store (such as S3, MinIO, or local filesystem) provides long-term storage for resilience and durability, holding the bulk sensor data, images, point clouds, and immutable schema snapshots that define data structures.

 Database Durability and Recovery